jonahcullen/PGGBake/README.md

 (unarchive these assemblies for example reasons)

 ## Metadata
-Create a tsv (no header) with sample name and absolute path to FASTAs
+Modify the `assemblies.tsv` (no header) with sample name and absolute path to FASTAs
 ```
 HG01978.1	/path/to/HG01978.paternal.f1_assembly_v2_genbank.fa
 HG01978.2	/path/to/HG01978.maternal.f1_assembly_v2_genbank.fa
 CHM13	/path/to/chm13.fa
 ```
-and modify `assems` in `configs/config.hprc.yaml` to point to this tsv.
-While there, modify `workdir` to be your preferred working space for pipeline outputs.
+and if you changed the name (i.e. `assemblies.Jan25.tsv`), update `assems` in `config/config.hprc.yaml` to point to this tsv.
+While there, modify `workdir` to be your preferred working space for workflow outputs.
 Please ensure directory exists.
 You can also modify `bucket` as this value will prefix most if not all input/outputs (`workdir \ config['bucket']`.
 This is not necessary but it has some benefits for different workflow structures.

 ## Running
 To test if snakemake can build the final target(s) (specified in the _one rule to rule them all_), a "dry run" or test can be conducted as
 ```
 snakemake \
-    -s snakefile \
-    --configfile configs/config.hprc.yaml \
+    --configfile config/config.hprc.yaml \
     --rerun-triggers mtime \
     -np
 ```